Statistical Rejection Sampling Improves Preference Optimization: Experiments

-The Reddit TL;DR summarization dataset contains both fine-tune data $\mathcal{D}_\text{sft}$, human feedback data $\mathcal{D}_\text{hf}$, along with their SFT and RLHF model decodes which we use for comparison with our models. $\mathcal{D}^\text{tldr}_\text{sft}$ is a filtered version of Reddit TL;DR dataset~\citep{volske2017tl}.
-It contains 117k/6k/6k examples in train, validation and test splits. $\mathcal{D}^\text{tldr}_\text{hf}$ consists of 64k human preferences on decodes from multiple models.
+\paragraph{Tasks} We study $\ours$ on Reddit TL;DR summarization~\citep{stiennon2020learning} and AnthropicHH dialogue~\citep{bai2022training} datasets.
+The Reddit TL;DR summarization dataset contains both fine-tune data $\mathcal{D}^\text{tldr}_\text{sft}$ and human feedback data $\mathcal{D}^\text{tldr}_\text{hf}$. $\mathcal{D}^\text{tldr}_\text{sft}$ contains 117k/6k/6k examples in train, validation and test splits. $\mathcal{D}^\text{tldr}_\text{hf}$ consists of 93k human preferences on decodes from multiple models.

-The CNN/DailyMail dataset contains online news articles paired with multi-sentence summaries. $\mathcal{D}^\text{cnndm}_\text{sft}$ has 287k/13k/11k examples in train, validation and test splits.
-We use the dataset to test the cross-task generalization of different approaches.
-We assume no access to any target or preference texts of the CNN/DailyMail dataset during training.
-Starting from a SFT model trained on $\mathcal{D}^\text{tldr}_\text{sft}$, we further optimize the SFT policy using $\mathcal{D}^\text{tldr}_\text{hf}$.
-We evaluate the performance using target texts on validation split of $\mathcal{D}^\text{cnndm}_\text{sft}$.

 The AnthropicHH is a dialogue dataset with $x$ as conversation between a human query and an AI assistant.
-Each example ends with a pair of responses generated by an unknown large language model along with a preference label denoting the human-preferred response according to helpfulness and harmlessness.
-The original dataset has 161k/9k examples in train and test splits.
-Each example has a task tag and two responses, a better one and a worse one.
-The task includes helpfulness and harmlessness and they conflict with each other.
-We use the helpfulness task in our experiment setting.
-For SFT, we use the positive response (the better one) as SFT target.
+We use the helpful slice $\mathcal{D}^\text{helpful}_\text{hf}$ from 161k/9k examples in train and test splits.
+We use the positive responses as SFT targets.
+Besides, we study CNN/DailyMail datasets and show that RSO works well on cross-task generalization from Reddit TL;DR (Appendix~\ref{sec:cnndm}).